odewit8/odewit8.github.io/_pages/about.md

 <h1>Research</h1>
 <p style='text-align: justify;'>
 I am interested in mathematically understanding the emergence of collective behaviour in groups of animals.
-Examples of this emergence are lane formation in groups of ants or pedestrians, or flocking in birds.
+Examples of this emergent behaviour are lane formation in groups of ants or pedestrians, or flocking in birds.
 </p>
 <iframe src="https://giphy.com/embed/KJQva3zYQ2rni" width="480" height="269" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/tokyo-crossing-shibuya-KJQva3zYQ2rni">Street crossing in Tokyo</a></p>
 <p style='text-align: justify;'>